Tax measures in response to COVID-19

 - The tax on securities account that reaches or exceeds EUR 500,000 per account holder has been abolished with effect as of 1 October 2019 after a decision of the Belgian Constitutional Court and will be replaced by a solidarity tax of 0,15% on securities accounts that reach or exceed EUR 1.000.000 (held by Belgian resident taxpayers in Belgium or abroad and by non residents in Belgium).

-- The Belgian tax authorities have updated the former lump-sum amount of EUR 0.3653 per kilometre to EUR 0.3542 per kilometre.
-This new amount is lower due to the decrease in fuel prices and is applicable to reimbursements made during the period from 1 July 2020 to 30 June 2021.
+- The Belgian tax authorities have updated the former lump-sum amount of EUR 0.3542 per kilometre to EUR 0,3707 per kilometre.
+This new amount is applicable to reimbursements made during the period from 1 July 2021 to 30 June 2022.

 - The list of the so-called 'false hybrid cars' has been updated on 30 October 2020.
 This has an impact on the determination of the taxable benefit in kind for the beneficiary and on the corporate tax deductibility.